grwlf/vkhs/README.md

       forM_ cs $ \Country{..} -> do
         liftIO $ putStrLn co_title

-When executed, the program should ask for login and password and output list of countries known to VK.
-Consider reviewing  Web.VKHS.API.Simple where `getCountries` and several other methods are defined.
-Also, check the source code of the `vkq` application for more elaborated usage example.
+When executed, the program asks for login/password and outputs list of countries known to VK.  `getCountries` and several other methods are defined in `Web.VKHS.API.Simple`. `vkq` application may be used as a more elaborated example.

 Debugging
 =========

-`RepatedForm` message means that VKHS tries to fill the web form with available data, but the form appears again.
-Typically, that means that the password wa invalid or captcha is required.
+Verbosity may be increased using `--verbose` flag or `o_verbose` field of `GenericOptions`.
+Login automata saves `latest.html` file during operation.

 References
 ==========